l7mp/dcontroller/README.md

   running operators may need.
 - The strategic merge patch implementation does not handle lists.
-Since Kubernetes does not implement native strategic merge patching for schemaless unstructured resources that Δ-controller uses internally, currently patches must be implemented a simplified local JSON patch code that does not handle lists.
+Since Kubernetes does not implement native strategic merge patching for schemaless unstructured resources that Δ-controller uses internally, currently patches are implemented via a simplified local JSON patch engine that does not handle strategic merges on lists.
 Use `Patcher` targets carefully or, whenever possible, opt for `Updater` targets.

 ## License